TikTok future in US still uncertain after Oracle deal - A look at trending alternative RedNote

 “Mandarin” searches spiked to a 15-year high at the start of 2025.

-The most recent funding round valued RedNote at $17 billion, while market transactions in June implied a valuation of $26 billion.
-Revenue in the first quarter of last year topped $1 billion, representing a profit of more than $200 million.
+The most recent funding round valued RedNote at $17 billion.
+But market transactions last June implied a valuation of $26 billion.

 Social commerce on RedNote